 Custom Business Logic - Hitachi ID Identity Manager

 The Hitachi ID Identity Manager workflow engine externalizes business logic into plugin programs, which are typically implemented as short scripts responsible for very specific functions.
-Business logic may be executed in-process, using a built-in scripting language (PSLANG) or out-of-process, using any programming language (Python, C, C++, Java, Perl, VB, etc.).
+Business logic is typically written in Python but any language can actually be used.

 Examples of workflow business logic include: